Financial Insights

 repo-rate-and-its-effect-on-loans

-The repo rate is the interest rate at which the RBI lends short-term funds to commercial banks.
+The Reserve Bank's repo rate is the interest rate at which the Reserve Bank of India lends short-term funds to commercial banks.
 This lending is done under a repurchase agreement (repo), where banks agree to repurchase the securities after a short period.

-In other words, when banks face short-term funding gaps, they borrow from the RBI and pay interest on the borrowed amount; this interest is called the repo rate.
+In other words, when banks face short-term funding gaps, they borrow from the Reserve Bank of India and pay interest on the borrowed amount; this interest is called the repo rate.

 How Repo Rate Changes Impact Personal Loan Interest Rates